- Fund Portrait

 3: The fund management fee in percent reported here also includes the remuneration of the investment advisor.

 4: From this fee, the management company as well as the central administration agent and the custodian are paid.

 - Participation in the appreciation of the different asset classes.

-- The long term goal is attractive positive performance of over 3 % p. a. in euro, with low volatility.
+- The long term goal is attractive positive performance in euro, with low volatility.